-Falcons rule out K Koo, S Allen and Neal vs Packers
+Falcons rule out Koo, McKinley, Allen and Neal vs Packers

 FLOWERY BRANCH, Ga.
-(AP) — The Atlanta Falcons will be without kicker Younghoe Koo and safeties Ricardo Allen and Keanu Neal for Monday night’s game against the Green Bay Packers.
+(AP) — The Atlanta Falcons will be without kicker Younghoe Koo, defensive end Takk McKinley and safeties Ricardo Allen and Keanu Neal for Monday night’s game against the Green Bay Packers.

-Coach Dan Quinn ruled all three players out on Saturday.
-Koo injured his right groin during warmups for last week’s loss to the Bears.
-Neal has not been able to practice this week because of an ailing hamstring, while Allen will miss his second straight game with an elbow injury.

-Defensive end Takk McKinley (groin) was able to do some running Friday and will be a game-time decision, according to Quinn.
+Coach Dan Quinn initially ruled out three players and said McKinley would be a game-time decision, but the fourth-year end was downgraded after Saturday’s final practice.

+Atlanta’s top two receivers, Julio Jones and Calvin Ridley, are both listed as questionable.

 The Falcons (0-3) added kicker Elliott Fry to the practice squad this week.
 He will make his NFL debut in place of Koo, who wasn’t able to handle kickoffs and missed a field goal and an extra point in the 30-26 loss to Chicago.

+Neal has not been able to practice this week because of an ailing hamstring, while Allen will miss his second straight game with an elbow injury.
+But the secondary will receive a boost from the return of cornerback Kendall Sheffield, who sat out the first three games with a foot problem.

-Receiver Julio Jones, who was among six starters unable to play last weekend, has taken limited reps in practice this week while nursing a hamstring injury.
+Jones, who was among six starters unable to play last weekend, has taken limited reps in practice this week while nursing a hamstring injury.
 Jones conceded that he’s not at 100 percent but sounded as though he expects to play at Green Bay,

+Ridley is dealing with a sore ankle.
+He leads the Falcons with 21 receptions for 349 yards and four touchdowns.

+Two other starters who were sidelined in Week 3 — linebacker Foye Oluokun (hamstring) and offensive tackle Kaleb McGary (knee) — have been cleared to play.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL